eddieoz/bitBingo/docs/tasks.md

 # EPIC: Transform bitRaffle into bitBingo (@tests-tdd+bdd.mdc)

+## MVP Progress Summary
+The project is feature-complete for MVP: all major player and admin flows are implemented in both frontend and backend, with robust unit/integration test coverage.
+All core features (CSV upload, card generation, draw, statistics, winner display, game modes, QR code, partial win controls, etc.) are present and tested.
+The codebase follows best practices for structure and test isolation.
+Only E2E tests and a few minor backend integration test edge cases remain.

 ## Description
 Implement a provably-fair, trustless, and verifiable bingo game using Bitcoin and IPFS, adapting the existing bitRaffle codebase.
 The system must allow users to upload a CSV of usernames, anchor the file in a Bitcoin transaction, generate deterministic bingo cards, and play a real-time bingo game with verifiable draws and winner detection.